MyNameIsTakenOMG/aws-sysops-associate/README.md

 - rds from single az to multi az
   - zero downtime
   - click `modify` on the db, then a snapshot is taken, then a new db instance is created from it, then the synchronization is established
+- RDS multi-az failover conditions
+  - the primary db: network issue, storage failure, os patching, db instance changed(like instance type)
+  - an az is down
+  - a manual failover of the db instance is initiated using `Reboot with failover`
 - lambda and rds:
   - lambda by default is launched in aws public network, it cannot connect to rds. so it is needed to be in the same vpc where the rds is, then an ENI will be created and configured by aws automatically
 - rds proxy for aws lambda: The Lambda function must have connectivity to the Proxy (public proxy => public Lambda, private proxy => Lambda in VPC)